-- Adolescence (13 weeks – 6 months) – The puppies are now autonomous but are still learning about the social complexities of their society.
-At this stage varying amounts of latitude are given for socially immature dogs displaying inappropriate social behaviours.
-Behaviour is corrected by the members of the society.
+- Adolescence (13 weeks – 6 months).
+The puppies are now autonomous but are still learning about the social complexities of their society.
+At this stage, varying amounts of latitude are given for socially immature dogs displaying inappropriate social behaviours—the members of the society correct behaviour.

-- Adulthood (begins at approximately 6 to 8 months old) – These are fully autonomous dogs that are required to know the rules of the society and operate within the parameters of these rules.
+- Adulthood (begins at approximately 6 to 8 months old).
+These are fully autonomous dogs that are required to know the rules of society.
+To operate within the parameters of these rules.
 Dogs that challenge the rules or don’t conform to the rules may be physically forced out of the group.

 Crucial Puppy Social Development In Weeks 6 Through 8

 During these two weeks, mother dogs with good instincts interact with their pups very differently than before.
 The puppies are no longer nursing as they are now eating solid food.
 Mom’s job at this point has changed from physically nurturing the puppies to giving the puppies their first lessons in submission, compliance, social order, and social ranking.